-While you can absolutely use weights like dumbbells and barbells, don’t forget about other exercise equipment like resistance bands.
+While a person can use weights like dumbbells and barbells, don’t forget about other exercise equipment like resistance bands.

-Practicing balancing exercises is a great way to get physical activity in that improves health and safety.
+Practicing balancing exercises is a great way to get the physical activity that improves health and safety.

-A simple way to start increasing your physical activity is to schedule 5-10 minutes in the morning and before bed of simple stretches.
+A simple way to start increasing physical activity is to schedule 5-10 minutes in the morning and before bed of simple stretches.

 Don’t forget stretch-like exercises like yoga and pilates, which focus on body weight for movement but also to elongate the muscles.

-The U.S. Department of Health and Human Services recommends to aim for 30 minutes of moderate exercise for 5 days of the week.
+The U.S. Department of Health and Human Services recommends aiming for 30 minutes of moderate exercise for 5 days of the week.

 As mentioned, it’s important to start small and grow from there.
-I would not recommend starting with 5 times a week if you don’t exercise at all.
+I would not recommend starting with 5 times a week if someone doesn’t exercise at all.

 Try using the “talk test.”
 The “talk test” is how you can more easily determine the intensity of your exercise.
 To do the talk test, simply try to talk while exercising.

-Maybe you can’t string together more than a couple words at a time.
+Maybe you can’t string together more than a couple of words at a time.
 That is a sign you’re likely doing some heavy or intense activity.

 While you should always clear any exercise program with your doctor before starting, it is especially important you discuss any plans to do high-intensity exercise with your doctor first.

-When should I exercise?
+When Should I Exercise?

 Listen to your body – it will help tell you what you need, whether that’s to move or to rest.

 Whenever you have any doubts about exercising, talk with your doctor first.

-Sometimes we can get carried away with exercising.
+Sometimes we get carried away with exercising.
 Pay attention to your body while you exercise and stop if you notice symptoms such as;